mipacd/HoloChatStats/README.md

 4. Rename data_ingestion/config.ini.sample to data_ingestion/config.ini and edit this file to include the above information.

-5. Deploy the included Dockerfile (optional) and configure the script to run at a regualar interval using cron or other scheduler
+5. Deploy the included Dockerfile (optional) and configure the script to run at a regular interval using cron or other scheduler

 6. If not using Docker, run `pip install requirements.txt`.